-Please find below the documents forwarded by DCLG to all Non-Domestic Energy Accreditation Schemes to pass on to their Assessors:
+Please find below the documents forwarded by MHCLG to all Non-Domestic Energy Accreditation Schemes to pass on to their Assessors:

 "The conventions are designed to improve the quality and the accuracy of Commercial Energy Certificates.
 The conventions will, therefore, supersede any previous assessment process and previously published guidance.
 With this in mind, further conventions are being developed and will be released in stages".

 Related files (referred to at the end of the letter)